tbsdvl/react-launchpad/README.md

 # Description
 react-launchpad is a simple toolchain for building React JS applications with React-Bootstrap.

-react-launchpad acts a foundation for scalable React JS applications.
+react-launchpad acts a foundation for scalable React JS projects & applications.

 It includes a few essential npm dependencies for loading Bootstrap CSS styles & writing test suites for your application's code.